ultraschemer-microweb/microweb/README.md

 #### 5.2.5.1.
 Implementing authorized REST proxies programatically

-What if we need a technology we find an implementation in another platform than Java suitable to our needs?
+What if we need a technology we find an implementation in another platform than Java, but yet suitable to our needs?
 It's simple, we just create a REST microservice with that technology, and then register such service in a Microweb application using one of these two Controller classes:

-1. __`SimpleServerProxyController`__: This class is correspondent to the `SimpleController` class, but while SimpleController, when specialized, permit the creation of a Java Controller, `SimpleServerProxyController` redirects any call to it to an external REST server, receiving the same URI, method, EntityBody and Headers from the original call.
+1. __`SimpleServerProxyController`__: This class is correspondent to the `SimpleController` class, but while `SimpleController`, when specialized, permit the creation of a Java Controller, `SimpleServerProxyController` redirects any call to it to an external REST server, receiving the same URI, method, EntityBody and Headers from the original call.
 If a SimpleServerProxyController receives a `GET /abc/def?a=b` call, it will redirect this exact call (the same URI, the same method, the same query-string) to an external service registered in this `simpleServerProxyController` instance.
 Since this class is correspondent to `SimpleController`, it is not subject to OpenID permission evaluation.
 2. __`CentralAuthorizedServerProxyController`__: This class is correspondent to the `CentralUserRepositoryAuthorizedController` class, so its calls are subject to OpenID permission evaluation.
 All other features are exactly equals to that available by `SimpleServerProxyController`.

 Both classes are available in the `com.ultraschemer.microweb.proxy` package.